Hertz-Hunter/oss-audit-24BEC10111/README.md

 ## Project Overview

-This repository contains five Bash shell scripts demonstrating practical Linux automation skills as part of the Open Source Software Capstone Project.
-The software audited in this project is **Python** - an open-source, high-level programming language distributed under the **Python Software Foundation (PSF) License**.
+This repository contains five Bash shell scripts demonstrating practical Linux automation skills, created for the Open Source Software Capstone Project.

+Project Focus: Python
+This project audits Python, a high-level, open-source programming language distributed under the Python Software Foundation (PSF) License.

+Why Python was chosen:

+Linux Ubiquity: It is a native and essential component of almost all Linux environments.

+FOSS Ecosystem: It boasts a massive Free and Open-Source Software community.

-Python was chosen for its ubiquity in Linux environments, its massive FOSS ecosystem, and its role as the backbone of modern data science, web development, and automation.
+Industry Impact: It serves as the backbone for modern data science, web development, and scripting operations.

-## Project Structure
+Project Structure

 ```
 oss-audit-24BCG10110/
-├── script1.sh       # System Identity Report
+├── script1.sh
-├── script2.sh       # FOSS Package Inspector
+├── script2.sh
-├── script3.sh       # Disk and Permission Auditor
+├── script3.sh
-├── script4.sh       # Log File Analyzer
+├── script4.sh
-├── script5.sh       # Open Source Manifesto Generator
+├── script5.sh
 └── README.md
 ```